II P1.0 Integrated Design

 II C6.1.3 Low Embodied Carbon Materials

-Select low carbon structural and other major materials through an assessment of embodied carbon using whole-building life-cycle assessment (WBLCA) or other appropriate calculator.
-Install low carbon materials from at least 3 of the following categories:
+Select low carbon structural and other major materials through an assessment of embodied carbon using whole-building life-cycle assessment (WBLCA) or other appropriate calculator. [prescriptive list was removed 12/10/2020; new methodology to come]

 II C6.1.4 Environmentally Preferable Refrigerants